Øvre Eiker: Coat-of-arms

-(See also coat-of-arms of Eigersund, Nedre Eiker, Songdalen and Tingvoll)

 Geography

 Øvre Eiker is a lush valley along Drammenselva with Modum to the north and Drammen to the east.
 To the south flows Eikeren watercourse, which is dominated by the contiguous Lakes Eikeren and Fiskumvannet.
 Eikeren is 156 Meters deep and is partly located in Holmestrand municipality in the south.
 The municipality's highest point, Myrehogget, 707 meters above sea level. is located west, between Øvre Eiker and Flesberg municipality.

 About half of the municipality's inhabitants live in the municipal center Hokksund, which in 2021 had 9,514 inhabitants, the rest live mainly in the settlements Vestfossen, Skotselv, Ormåsen, and Darbu.

 The municipality is part of the Drammen region and Buskerudbyen, which is a collaboration within transport, environment and health.

+Climate

 Energy

 Hakavik Power Station, startpoint of 55 kV single phase AC grid for traction current.

+Hellefoss Power Station, was put into operation in 1952.

+Skotselv Power Station started production in 1992.